RC Trainer Airplanes

 These types of planes are in Ready To Fly form but a PNP plane has no transmitter, receiver or motor battery pack included, whereas a BNF plane comes with a DSM2/DSMX-technology (i.e. Spektrum) compatible 2.4GHz receiver installed and is only lacking the transmitter.

 Incidentally, the terms Plug-N-Play and Bind-N-Fly are registered trade marks of rc product distributors Horizon Hobby.
-Other manufacturers produce rc aircraft in similar states of readiness but use different descriptions, one example being "receiver ready".
+Other manufacturers produce rc aircraft in similar states of readiness but use different descriptions, one example being "Receiver Ready".

 So you can see that an RTF, or variant of, rc trainer airplane is the best choice if you just want to get flying with the least amount of fuss and in the shortest possible time.

 In a high wing plane the weight of the fuselage below the wing will always act to stabilise the airplane in flight.
 After a turn, for example, the plane will naturally want to level itself because it is 'bottom heavy'.

 Low wing designs are of course the opposite; the airplane is 'top heavy' because the fuselage is above the wing and so the plane will not want to right itself so much.
 For this reason, planes of a low wing design aren't as stable as high wing planes, but they are more maneuverable.

-Between the two there are the mid wing designs, where the wing is located approximately halfway between top and bottom of the fuselage.
+Between those two types are the mid wing designs, where the wing is located approximately halfway between top and bottom of the fuselage.
 These airplanes give a good balance of stability and maneuverability and are perfectly suited to smooth aerobatic performance because of the generally symmetric design.

-Other factors to consider...
+Other Factors to Consider

 This airfoil section is the shape that you see when looking at the end of the wing.
 Although there are many different specific airfoil designs, all alphanumerically labelled, there are basically 3 common categories that you're most likely to experience in your early days of flying radio control airplanes - flat bottomed, semi-symmetrical and symmetrical shaped airfoils.

-Put simply, an airplane with a flat bottomed airfoil will have the most lift at the slowest airspeed - obviously good for the beginner and the reason why many trainers feature this shape.
+Simply put, an airplane with a flat bottomed airfoil will have the most lift at the slowest airspeed - obviously good for the beginner and the reason why many trainers feature this shape.